Microsoft logo

-How to Get a Refund from microsoft
+How to Get a Refund from Microsoft

-microsoft Refund Policy
+Quick Answer: Microsoft Refund Policy

 About Microsoft Charges